Application Process

 5. Names, occupations, and length of service of board members

-6. Qualifications of key personnel managing the project
+6. Qualifications of key personnel managing the program

 7. IRS 501(c)(3) determination letter